MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 When the content is ready, you choose which dashboards and reports you want to publish, and then you publish it as an *app*.
 You can create one app from each workspace.
 Your coworkers can get your app in a few different ways.
 You can install it automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.
 Otherwise, they can find and install your app from Microsoft AppSource, or you can send them a direct link.
 They get updates automatically and you can control how frequently the data refreshes.
 See [Publish apps with dashboards and reports in Power BI](service-create-distribute-apps.md) for details.

-## Convert old app workspaces to new app workspaces
+## Convert old workspaces to new workspaces

-During the preview period, you can't automatically convert your old app workspaces to new ones.
-You can however create a new app workspace and publish your content to the new location.
+During the preview period, you can't automatically convert your old workspaces to new ones.
+You can however create a new workspace and publish your content to the new location.

 When the new workspaces are generally available (GA), you can opt in to migrate the old ones automatically.
 At some point after GA, you'll have to migrate them.

 ## Power BI apps FAQ

-### How are the new app workspaces different from current app workspaces?
+### How are the new workspaces different from current workspaces?
-* Creating app workspaces won't create corresponding entities in Office 365 like current app workspaces do.
+* Creating workspaces won't create corresponding entities in Office 365 like current workspaces do.
 (You can still add an Office 365 group to your workspace by assigning it a role).
-* In current app workspaces, you can add only individuals to the members and admin lists.
-In the new app workspaces, you can add multiple AD security groups, distribution lists, or Office 365 groups to these lists to allow for easier user management.
+* In current workspaces, you can add only individuals to the members and admin lists.
+In the new workspaces, you can add multiple AD security groups, distribution lists, or Office 365 groups to these lists to allow for easier user management.
-- You can create an organizational content pack from a current app workspace.
-You can't create one from the new app workspaces.
+- You can create an organizational content pack from a current workspace.
+You can't create one from the new workspaces.
-- You can consume an organizational content pack from a current app workspace.
-You can’t consume one from the new app workspaces.
+- You can consume an organizational content pack from a current workspace.
+You can’t consume one from the new workspaces.
-- During the preview some capabilities aren't enabled yet for new app workspaces.
-See the next section, [Other planned new workspace features](service-create-the-new-workspaces.md#other-planned-new-app-workspace-preview-features), for details.
+- During the preview some capabilities aren't enabled yet for new workspaces.
+See the next section, [Planned new workspace features](service-create-the-new-workspaces.md#planned-new-app-workspace-preview-features), for details.

-## Planned new app workspace preview features
+## Planned new workspace preview features

-Some other new app workspace preview features are still being developed, but aren't available yet as we launch the preview:
+Some other new workspace preview features are still being developed, but aren't available yet as we launch the preview:

 - No **Leave workspace** button.
 - Usage metrics aren't supported yet.